-Blackpool Children's Safeguarding Assurance
+Blackpool Children's Safeguarding Assurance Partnership

 Blackpool is currently transitioning from a Pan-Lancashire Children's Safeguarding Assurance Partnership (CSAP) arrangement to Blackpool CSAP.
-The Blackpool CSAP will oversee the strategic delivery Early Help, Contextual Safeguarding, Domestic Abuse, Request for Support and Neglect.
+The Blackpool CSAP will oversee the strategic delivery of Blackpool's safeguarding priorities which include Early Help, Contextual Safeguarding, Domestic Abuse, Request for Support and Neglect.
 Our new governance arrangements will also bring together Adult Safeguarding and the Community Safety Partnership ensuring a holistic approach to improving outcomes and safeguarding children, vulnerable adults, and local communities across our town.
 The 3 boards and the Children, Young People and Families Partnership Board will be supported via a new Blackpool Joint Partnership Board.